Ashwagandha – The winter cherry from Ayurveda

 In an 8-week study, sleep parameters improved significantly in subjects taking ashwagandha.
 Improved rest was measured in both healthy subjects and those with pre-existing sleep problems.

-7. Mental performance enhancement through Ashwagandha
+7. Mental performance enhancement through Ashwagandha supplements

-Here, the improvement of memory in adults with mild cognitive impairment was investigated.
+In this study, the improvement of memory in adults with mild cognitive impairment was investigated.
 50 adults received either the ashwagandha root extract (2x daily à 300 mg) or a placebo for 8 weeks.

 At the end of the study, the ashwagandha test group showed significant improvement in both immediate and general memory.
 In addition, improvement in mental functions, sustained attention, and information processing speed were also measured [18].